stared/old-blog-gridsome-pre-2024/content/blog/gridsome-original/2023-05-31-genesis-az-by-gpt/index.md

 I got curious - which other letters work for this task?
 I went with 's'.
 Purely manually, with no help of AI or a voice from heaven.

-> Supreme Spirit shaped: spaces, stone.
+> Supreme Spirit shaped: space, stone.
 > Stone shapeless, stark, shadowed.
 Surface suspended Supreme Spirit.
 > Supreme Spirit said: shine.
 Saw shine.

 I didn't bother to finish - by induction, it will work for any number of lines.
-Would it be possible to make it easy with AI?
+Still, it would be a time-consuming task.
+Is be possible to generate such translation with AI?

 At that time, GPT-3 was the best model.
 It didn't work at all.
 Neither did GPT3.5, the basis of the first ChatGPT - at least not out of the box.
 We can fine-tune these models, i.e. train them on additional, suitable data.
 See [GPT-2 Poetry](https://gwern.net/gpt-2) and [GPT-4 Creative Fiction](https://gwern.net/gpt-3) by Gwern.